Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

 being $\mathbf{A}^k$ the matrix that defines the number paths of length $k$ between $u$ and $v$~\citep{black2023understanding}.
 Hence, it is able to capture both short- and long-range interactions between nodes in the graph.

-The effective resistance has been characterized as the \emph{information distance} in a network~\citep{klein1993resistance,stephenson1989rethinking,bozzo2013resistance,tetali1991effres} as it quantifies the amount of effort (distance) required to transmit information between the nodes.
+The effective resistance has been characterized as the \emph{information distance} in a network~\citep{stephenson1989rethinking,bozzo2013resistance} as it quantifies the amount of effort (distance) required to transmit information between the nodes.
 The total effective resistance $\Rg$ of a graph~\citep{ellens2011effective} -- defined as the sum of all $R_{uv}$ ($\Rg=\mathbf{1R}\mathbf{1}^\top$) -- is therefore inversely proportional to the expected ease of information flow in the graph.

 The \textit{total effective resistance of node} $u$, $\Rg(u)$, is given by $\Rg(u) =\sum_{v\in \mathcal{V}} R_{uv}$, \textit{i.e.}, the sum of all the effective resistances between node $u$ and the rest of nodes in the network.
-Given that the effective resistance is an information distance, the smaller the total effective resistance of a node, the larger its information flow.
-In other words, the effective resistance allows to identify which nodes in a graph have limited information flow (\textit{i.e.}, high effective resistance) and thus low social capital~\citep{ellens2011effective,ghosh2008minimizing}.
-Equivalent terms to denote the effective resistance in the literature include the current-flow closeness centrality~\citep{brandes2005centrality, newman2003mixing} and the information centrality~\citep{stephenson1989rethinking}.
+The smaller the total effective resistance of a node, the larger its information flow.
+In other words, the effective resistance allows to identify which nodes in a graph have limited information flow (\textit{i.e.}, high effective resistance) and thus low social capital.
+Equivalent terms to denote the effective resistance in the literature include the current-flow closeness centrality~\citep{brandes2005centrality} and the information centrality~\citep{stephenson1989rethinking}.

 From a computational perspective, calculating $R_{uv}$ does not require hyper-parameter tuning and can be efficiently calculated, mitigating two significant drawbacks of other diffusion or learnable graph distances~\citep{perozzi2014deepwalk}.
-An overview of the theoretical properties of $R_{uv}$ are provided in \cref{app:extrabackgroundCT}.
+An overview of the theoretical properties of $R_{uv}$ are provided in Appendix~\ref{app:extrabackgroundCT}.